-If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, all staff understand they should press for re-consideration of the case with the Designated Safeguarding Lead.
+If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, all staff understand they should press for reconsideration of the case with the Designated Safeguarding Lead.

-If, for any reason, the Designated Safeguarding Lead (or Deputy/Assistant(s)) is not available, this will not delay appropriate action being taken.
+If, for any reason, the Designated Safeguarding Lead (or deputy) is not available, this will not delay appropriate action being taken.
 Safeguarding contact details are displayed in the School to ensure that all staff members have unfettered access to safeguarding support, should it be required.
 Any individual may refer to Social Care where there is suspected or actual risk of harm to a child.

-When new staff, volunteers or regular visitors join our School they are informed of the safeguarding arrangements in place, the name of the Designated Safeguarding Lead (and Deputy/Assistant(s)) and how to share concerns with them.
+When new staff, volunteers or regular visitors join our School they are informed of the safeguarding arrangements in place, the name of the Designated Safeguarding Lead (and deputies) and how to share concerns with them.

-9. TRAINING AND SUPPORT
+7. TRAINING

-- 9.1 In line with statutory requirements, the Designated Safeguarding Lead (and deputy/deputies) undertake child protection training specifically for Designated Safeguarding Leads at least every two years.
+7.1 In line with statutory requirements, the Designated Safeguarding Lead (and deputy/deputies) undertake child protection training specifically for Designated Safeguarding Leads at least every two years.
 The Headmaster, all staff members and governors receive appropriate child protection training which is regularly updated and in line with advice from the Southend Children's Safeguarding Partnership.
 In addition, all staff members and other adults working with children in our School receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Records of any child protection training undertaken are kept for all staff and governors. - 9.2 The School ensures that the Designated Safeguarding Lead (and Deputy/Assistant(s)) also undertakes training in inter-agency working and other matters as appropriate.
+Records of any child protection training undertaken are kept for all staff and governors.

+7.2 The School ensures that the Designated Safeguarding Lead (and deputy) also undertakes training in inter-agency working and other matters as appropriate.

-10. PROFESSIONAL CONFIDENTIALITY
+8. PROFESSIONAL CONFIDENTIALITY

-- 10.1 Confidentiality is an issue which needs to be discussed and fully understood by all those working with children, particularly in the context of child protection.
+- 8.1 Confidentiality is an issue which needs to be discussed and fully understood by all those working with children, particularly in the context of child protection.
 A member of staff must never guarantee confidentiality to anyone about a safeguarding concern (including parents / carers or pupils) or promise to keep a secret.
-In accordance with statutory requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral to and subsequent investigation by appropriate authorities. - 10.2 Information on individual child protection cases may be shared by the Designated Safeguarding Lead (or Deputies) with other relevant staff members.
+In accordance with statutory requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral to and subsequent investigation by appropriate authorities. - 8.2 Information on individual child protection cases may be shared by the Designated Safeguarding Lead (or deputies) with other relevant staff members.
 This will be on a 'need to know' basis only and where it is in the child's best interests to do so.